david-fong/okiidoku/design/old-ideas.md

 ## Questionable API Design Goodness

-- giving the callback in batch a dedicated mutex, or no mutex at all and leaving it up to the caller. need to consider how likely it is that the bulk of a callback will need synchronization.
+- questionable idea: giving the callback in batch a dedicated mutex, or no mutex at all and leaving it up to the caller. need to consider how likely it is that the bulk of a callback will need synchronization.
   - somewhat against this idea because
     - the new stochastic generator is so fast that I have a hard time seeing anyone wanting more optimization on top of it.
     - not providing automatic mutex for the callback seems like a bit of an api footgun?
 I think in the average use-case it would probably be more of an annoyance than something desirable.